Skip to content

 }

-drawBrowser()
+await drawBrowser()

 try {

-for await (const chunk of stream.start()) {
+for await (const chunk of input.start()) {

 const key = chunk.toString()